tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 Second,
 Itazuraneko recommends that you read Yotsubato very early on, before you have had a chance to get used to the sounds of Japanese.
+There's no audio, you don't know how Japanese people pronounce what you're reading.
 Reading anything without accompanying audio at this stage is a recipe for failure and is going to negatively affect your listening ability.

+As a result you're wasting hours trying to read a single page, and you're reading with a thick foreign accent in your head.

 From day one listen a lot, listen all the time.
 Immerse both passively and actively in voiced Japanese media to train your ears.